Lunkentuss/dotfiles/README.md

                 ||     ||
 ```

-Alternatively, the packages can be installed in the provided `Dockerfile`, by building
+Alternatively, the packages can be tested with an OCI image which can be built
-and running the `Dockerfile` with:
+from the provided `Dockerfile`, by building and running the `Dockerfile` with:

 ```bash
 docker run -ti --entrypoint /bin/sh $(docker build -q .)